malcolmsailor/midani/docs/settings.md

                     should begin at the first note, the start index is 0.
                 - end index: specifies the index to the note at which the bracket should end.
 Zero-indexed.
 E.g., if the bracket should end at the fifth note, the end index is 4.
                     NB: end index should be greater than start index.
+                    NB also: if the index does not exist, the bracket will not be drawn and the script will print a warning.
                 - bracket text: specifies what text the bracket should be annotated with.
 If you don't want any text annotation, pass an empty string.
                 - bracket type: a key from the dictionary passed as `bracket_settings` (see below).
-            Note that if passed globally, this setting has no effect.
-It only an effect on a per-voice basis.
+            Brackets passed globally will be plotted in all voices.
+Unless the voices are in rhythmic unison, this may result in incoherent results!
 - **bracket_settings**: a dictionary of form (str: dict).
 The strings are labels that are used by `brackets` to fetch the settings to apply to each bracket.
 The dicts define the settings for brackets, as